Space Launch System: Proposed alternatives

 In 2009, the Augustine commission proposed a commercial 75 t launcher for lunar exploration.
 In 2011–2012, the Space Access Society, Space Frontier Foundation, and The Planetary Society called for the cancellation of the project, arguing that the SLS would consume the funds for other projects from the NASA budget.
 U.S. Representative Dana Rohrabacher and others proposed the development of an orbital propellant depot and the acceleration of the Commercial Crew Development program as an alternative to the SLS program.

 An unpublished NASA study and another from the Georgia Institute of Technology found these approaches could have lower costs.
 In 2012, United Launch Alliance also suggested using existing rockets with on-orbit assembly and propellant depots as needed.
 In 2019, a former ULA employee alleged that Boeing viewed orbital refueling technology as a threat to the SLS and blocked investment in the technology.
 In 2010, SpaceX's CEO Elon Musk claimed that his company could build a launch vehicle in the 140–150 t payload range for $2.5 billion, or $300 million (in 2010 dollars) per launch, not including a potential upper-stage upgrade.

 Former NASA Administrator Charlie Bolden, expressed that the SLS could be replaced in the future in an interview with Politico in September 2020.
 Bolden said that the "SLS will go away ... because at some point commercial entities are going to catch up."
 Bolden further stated, "They are really going to build a heavy-lift launch vehicle sort of like SLS that they will be able to fly for a much cheaper price than NASA can do SLS.
 That's just the way it works."

+Shortly after the New Glenn 9×4 rocket variant was announced in November 2025, journalist Eric Berger noted that it would offer lift capacity approaching that of the SLS Block 1 while retaining a reusable first stage and a larger payload fairing, and could cost less than one-tenth as much per launch.